Leighton-W/Tic-Tac-Toe/README.md

 ## Features
 - Two-player turn-based gameplay
-- Dynamic board display using a 3x3 grid
+- Board display using a 3x3 grid
 - Win detection for rows, columns and diagonals
 - Draw detection when the board is full
 - Input validation to prevent players selecting occupied spaces